Japan-Hawai‘i Socio-Economic Innovation Initiative

 A Global Citizenship Experience

-The Japan-Hawai‘i Socio-Economic Innovation Initiative launched in 2021 to integrate Nikkei, Hawaiian and U.S. cultural perspectives into a dynamic learning platform based on academic/research discovery and international collaboration.
+The Japan-Hawai‘i Socio-Economic Innovation Initiative (JHSEII) launched in 2021 to integrate Nikkei, Hawaiian and U.S. cultural perspectives into a dynamic learning platform based on academic/research discovery and international collaboration.
 The initiative spotlights four hallmark programs designed to benefit Japan and the world by promoting a stronger understanding of global socio-economic issues while embracing a model of corporate social responsibility.

 Key Initiatives